Frequently Asked Questions

 Questions about Interviews

-I would like to meet with a faculty member to discuss the MFA program.
+May I meet with a faculty member to discuss the MFA program?

 Due to the large volume of applications we receive, we are unable to arrange individual meetings with faculty members in advance of your acceptance into the program.
 Our website is filled with information about the MFA program; if you have a question that is not addressed on our website, please feel free to email us at firstname.lastname@example.org.
 We invite you to campus and arrange meetings with faculty once you have been accepted.